CAMEROON

 Payroll Taxes

-• Income taxes are calculated on a sliding basis ranging from 11% to 38.5 %.
-The employer is expected to deduct taxes from employee pay and send the amounts to the authorities by the 15th of each month.
+Income taxes are calculated on a sliding basis ranging from 11% to 38.5 %.
+The employer is expected to deduct all applicable taxes from the employee’s pay and send the amounts to the authorities by the 15th of each month.

 Unemployment

-• Aside from the employer providing severance pay to the employee, there are no other legal provisions that allow an unemployed person to obtain benefits.
+Aside from the employer providing severance pay to the employee, there are no other unemployment funds.

 Social Security